ucw9q/restful-api-design-guidelines/README.md

 ## Pragmatic REST Principles

 ### URIs matter
+RESTful APIs use Uniform Resource Identifiers (URIs) to address resources.
-A well-designed URI pattern makes an API easy to produce, consume, discover, and extend.
+And, a good **resource model** makes an API easy to produce, consume, discover, and extend.

 ### Parameters matter
 Use a standard and easy-to-guess set of optional parameters for each API call.